 5. Continue to develop cooperative management and fund-raising programs for establishing and maintaining healthy subpopulations.

 Harper, W.L., HM.
 Schwantje, T.J.
 Ethier, I. Hatter.
 2002.
 Recovery Plan for California Bighorn Sheep in the South Okanagan Valley British Columbia.
 Ministry of Water, Lands and Air Protection.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning

 Scientific Name: Ovis canadensis